 A film adaptation of the comic has been released in November 2013.

-Quai d'Orsay provides examples of the following tropes:
+Quai d'Orsay provides examples of:

 - Beleaguered Bureaucrat: Most of the minister's staff, and especially Maupas, his cabinet manager.